GyeongahNa/google_classroom_attedance_check/README.md

 **4. Execute googleclassroom_attendance_check file.**

-Execute "googleclassroom_attendance_check file" in dist f.
+Execute "googleclassroom_attendance_check file" in dist folder.
 Then you will be able to see black screen on your computer.
 Don't panic!
 Now you are ready to use automatic check program.

 <img width="960" alt="4" src="https://user-images.githubusercontent.com/60082435/79435812-15629800-800b-11ea-8409-7cc7643ef93e.PNG">